By Laurie Moïse, Director of Community Health Integration

 It has been empirically demonstrated in numerous peer-reviewed studies in national and international medical journals that communities of color have suffered alarmingly high rates of health disparities across many illnesses throughout history, including a variety of serious chronic diseases, asthma, and infant mortality.
 This inequity has been fully revealed and highlighted by the COVID-19 pandemic.
 The Centers for Disease Control and Prevention (CDC) reports that there is a disproportionate rate of COVID-19 positive cases in minority populations across the nation.

-These highly disparate transmission and death rates are the result of individuals’ social determinants of health (SDOH’s), which include: socioeconomic status, education, community, healthcare access and neighborhood.
-As has been noted many times, people’s zip codes continue determine how and how long they live.
-The graphic below, from the Rhode Island Department of Health, highlights how disproportionately this virus has affected our 02909 zip code/service area.
-We believe this to be an unacceptable and profound injustice and are working hard to eliminate it through our community-based CP-HEZ work.
+These highly disparate transmission and death rates are the result of individuals’ social determinants of health (SDOHs), which include: socioeconomic status, education, community, health care access, and neighborhood.
+As has been noted many times, people’s ZIP codes continue to determine how and how long they live.
+The graphic below, from the Rhode Island Department of Health, highlights how disproportionately this virus has affected our 02909 ZIP code/service area.
+We believe this to be an unacceptable and profound injustice, and we are working hard to eliminate it through our community-based CP-HEZ work.

-CHWs are residents of the community and serve as service providers who assist in addressing immediate and long-term needs of community members.
-Community health work dates to the late 1800s across the globe and is still being implemented in today’s healthcare industry.
-Historically CHWs were referred to as storytellers, barefoot doctors, farmer scholars and other monikers.
-Although CHWs were named various titles in history, one thing remained the same – CHWs were those who served their very own community for the greater good.
+CHWs are residents of the community who serve as service providers and assist in addressing immediate and long-term needs of community members.
+Community health work dates to the late 1800s across the globe and is still being implemented in today’s health care industry.
+Historically, CHWs were referred to as storytellers, barefoot doctors, and farmer scholars, and by other monikers.
+Although CHWs have been named various titles in history, one thing has remained the same―CHWs have been those who served their very own community for the greater good.
 CHWs are defined by the Center for Disease Control and Prevention as: